Historic Covered Bridges

 Typically, covered bridges were put together by local builders, and like Maine-built ships, the skillful construction that went into them was more a matter of instinctive craftsmanship than engineering training.
 The designs used were those of professional bridge builders - Palmer, Burr, Town, Long and Howe - who held patents on different types of trusses.
 Their ideas went back to ancient principles.

 - The first bridge across the Kennebec River at Augusta was a Palmer design; an open structure put up by a private company when Maine was still a district of Massachusetts.
 The covered bridge, which replaced it in 1819, is thought to be the first of its kind in the state.
-The last-built covered bridge which still survives is the Watson Settlement Bridge, built in 1911 in Littleton.

-Two of the remaining covered bridges in Maine use a Long truss - Lowes Bridge and Robyville Bridge.
-Three use a Howe truss - Morse (no longer in existence), Watson Settlement and Babbs.
+- Two of the remaining covered bridges in Maine use a Long truss - Lowes Bridge and Robyville Bridge.
+One uses a Howe truss - Babbs.
 The other five are of Paddleford construction (a modified Long truss) - Lovejoy, Hemlock, Bennett, Sunday River and Porter-Parsonsfield.
 Two of these, Hemlock and Porter-Parsonsfield, are strengthened with laminated wooden arches.